ertprs/qrl-tipbot/_docs/tables.md

 ## Tipbot Tables

+Create a database for each service we extend the bot to.

+Additionally we need a table to validate users across services.

 ### `discord_users` Table

-The `discord_users` table will store all discord user information at account signup time.
+The `discord_users` table will store all discord user information at account sign up time.

 - **id** *primary_key* is created at entry time
 - **user_name** Discord User Name